BD2KOnFHIR/i2b2model/README.md

 * 0.2.0 - Refactored for dynprops
 * 0.2.1 - Include tests/scripts and tests/utils for re-use in other packages
 * 0.2.2 - Moved testing tools to package base (testingutils)
+* 0.2.4 - Finalize dynprops refactoring and adapt to i2FHIRb2

 ## Requirements
 1) Python 3.6 or later